 Lesson

-Unemployment trends, skill development missions, ITIs, migration patterns, startup policy, and self-employment schemes in UP for UPSSSC AGTA exam.
+Unemployment trends, skill development missions, ITIs, migration patterns, startup policy, and self-employment schemes in UP for Uttar Pradesh GK.

 Introduction

 Uttar Pradesh faces the twin challenge of generating employment for its massive young population while improving skill levels to match modern industry demands.
-With over 24 crore people and a median age of around 22 years, the state has one of the youngest and largest labour forces in the world.
+The key fact for students is that UP has a very large and youthful labour force, but a large share of workers are still concentrated in agriculture, informal work, low-paid services, and migration-led livelihoods.

 Employment Profile of UP